tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

 // IN ALL OF YOUR JS FILES
 ````

-- quit `webpack` and then `npm run build` again
+- Quit `webpack` and then `npm run build` again
-  - you will likely have just a bunch of typescript errors at this point and now you can finally get to work!
+- You will likely have just a bunch of typescript errors at this point (which is good!)
+- And now you can finally get to work on fixing the code instead of fighting the tooling!

 ---